Mikwiss/redux-arta-middleware/README.md

 ##### Start and error action

 You can also declare a start action and an error action.
-The first one is dispatched the spcified action before the request API (usefull for set an *isFetching*), and the second one is dispatched when any errors occurred.
+The first one is dispatched the specified action before the request API (usefull for set an *isFetching*), and the second one is dispatched when any errors occurred.

 ```javascript
 // Declare actions